 If you arrive before the stated arrival date, you will need to book a room in a hotel or hostel for your stay.
 LdM will provide a list of possible places to stay during the semester prior to departure.

 If you arrive late, proceed to your study city.
 You must contact either the LdM North American Enrollment Services and Academic Relations Office or the LdM office in Italy to inform them of your arrival time if you are arriving late.

-Have a back-up plan in case your flight is delayed and you will be arriving in the middle of the night.
-In this case, you should plan to stay in a hotel and contact LdM-Italy the following morning.
+At Orientation 2, you will discuss a back-up arrival plan in case your flight is delayed, and you will be arriving outside of check-in hours.
+If you are arriving in the middle of the night, you should plan to stay in a hotel and contact LdM-Italy the following morning.